-- (10) Now the DC Power Supply will be set to off again and press " to do 50A calibration, a message will be popped up to remind user to reconnect to proper current shunt range.
-Set current shunt whose rating is closest to but still cover 50A.
-For Prodigit 7530, use 250A shunt directly. - (11) Press " will perform 50A calibration.
+10. Now the DC Power Supply will be set to off again and press " \rightarrow " to do 50A calibration, a message will be popped up to remind user to reconnect to proper current

+Press " → " will perform 50A calibration.
 The system will set the output current to 50.00A automatically and appear second reading screen.
-Once the reading is done, the cursor will stop at position [4] as Figure 3-116 shows.
-Input the current (4 digits after decimal point) read by Current Shunt (DVM) and press " to confirm."
+Once the reading is done, the cursor will stop at position [4] as Figure 3-115 shows.
+Input the current (4 digits after decimal point) read by Current Shunt (DVM) and press " • to confirm.